A Linear Exponential Comonad in s-finite Transition Kernels and Probabilistic Coherent Spaces: Category , its Dual and Monoidal Subcategory of s-finite Transition Kernels

-We also remark here a crucial reason seen immediately in the next Subsection \ref{cbTK} why $\SRel$ needs to be extended to $\TKer$ in this paper: The coprpduct of $\SRel$ given in \cite{Prabook,Prapaper} is not a biproduct in $\SRel$, but it is in $\TKer$ (cf. Proposition \ref{TKerbipro}).
-The biproduct existing in $\TKer$ will be crucial to the main purpose of the paper constructing exponential structure in the s-finite subcategory to be introduced in Section \ref{mpacb}.
+We also remark here a crucial reason seen immediately in the next Subsection \ref{cbTK} why $\SRel$ needs to be extended to $\TKer$ in this paper: The coprpduct of $\SRel$ given in \cite{Prabook,Prapaper} is not a biproduct in $\SRel$, but it is so in $\TKer$ (cf. Proposition \ref{TKerbipro}).
+The biproduct existing in $\TKer$ will be crucial to the main purpose of the paper in order to construct an exponential structure in the s-finite subcategory introdued in Section \ref{mpacb} below.

-Lemma \ref{lemchar} says category theoretically; \begin{prop} $\TKer$ and $\Mes$ are contravariantly equivalent.
+Proposition \ref{lemchar} says category theoretically; \begin{prop} $\TKer$ and $\Mes$ are contravariantly equivalent.
 The equivalence is given by the contravariant functor